odysseyofnoises/EurKEY-Ultra/README.md

 * `AltGr` + `2`, `AltGr` + `O` → ȭ
 * `AltGr` + `8`, `AltGr` + `O` → ȱ

-There are also several dashes and spacing modifiers included as part of the macron dead key:
+There are also several dashes and spaces included as part of the macron dead key:

 * `AltGr` + `7`, `1` → ‐ (hyphen)
 * `AltGr` + `7`, `2` → – (en dash)